Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 14. What's the biggest mistake Australian small businesses make with their websites?

 The biggest mistake is treating their website like a digital brochure instead of a lead generation system.
-Many businesses focus on looking professional but ignore conversion optimisation, clear calls-to-action, and measuring actual business results.

 Your website should actively guide visitors toward contacting you, not just display information passively.